 - If you plan to take a year off after graduation, you will prep for the LSAT the summer after graduation, take the test in October and apply to schools by the end of December.

 - If you've graduated and have been working for a while, it's the same timeline as a year off after graduation, but you have more flexibility in when to take the LSAT.

 The Law School Admissions Test (LSAT) is a half-day standardized test that is given four times per year.
 (June, October, December and February) In Montana, the test is administered at four locations around the state: Montana State University, the University of Great Falls, Carroll College in Helena and the University of Montana in Missoula.
-Please note: The LSAT is not administered at every test center on every test date in Montana.
-Only Carroll College and the University of Montana offer the test on all four test dates.
 You must pre-register for the LSAT, walk-in registrations are not permitted.

 For more information about test dates and deadlines or to register for the LSAT exam visit www.lsac.org.